 - 1. Double-click the relevant agent to display its properties. - 2.
 On the Application Control tab, select the Display... button. - 3.
 A window with a structure similar to Windows Explorer opens.
 Opening the database may take some time depending on its size. - 4.
 You will see the learned applications here.
-Select the entry you want to delete. - Note: Refer to the Administration Guide on DriveLock Online Help for more information about agent remote control.
+Select the entry you want to delete.

+Note: Refer to the Administration Guide on DriveLock Online Help for more information about agent remote control.

-3.6.2 Local learning
+5.6.2 Local learning

-DriveLock Application Control features a learning functionality that can be used to learn the behavior of applications on DriveLock Agents.
+DriveLock Application Control provides a learning functionality to learn the behavior of applications on DriveLock Agents.

 This is accomplished by enabling the client computer to enter learning mode and creating a local whitelist (hash database) of installed programs and DLLs.
 This individual local whitelist then contains the approved files that have been learned locally.
 Once the learning mode is completed, the local whitelist is activated and only the "learned" programs can be executed.
-To ensure that programs that are installed or updated at a later time are not blocked by application control, the learning mode can be temporarily reactivated for installations or updates.
+To ensure that Application Control does not block programs that are installed or updated at a later time, you can temporarily reactivate the learning mode for the installation or update